evaherbst/MyoGenerator/README.md

 #  Muscle_Volume_Sculptor
  Blender add-on to create volumetric muscles

- **NOTE: Before entering the muscle name, make sure an object in the scene (does not matter which one) is selected.
-Otherwise you will get the error:
-RuntimeError: Operator bpy.ops.object.mode_set.poll() failed, context is incorrect**

-location: <unknown location>:-1

 # Niva Muscle Analyzer
  This add-on exports muscle metrics
  Note that for this add-on to work, muscles need to follow a specific naming system and parent-child hierarchy.